huodongjian0603/crt/README.md

 ```
 git clone https://github.com/vasgaowei/TS-CAM.git
 ```
-2. Replace the folder with the same name in `TS-CAM/` with the folder in `wsss/backup/`
+2. Replace the folder with the same name in `TS-CAM/` with the folder in `wsol/backup/`
 ```
-wsss
+wsol
 ├─backup
 │  ├─configs
 │  ├─lib  # main diff with TS-CAM: ResNet50_cam